nagwanshi/library/README.md

 Phase I : Start with basic functionalities.
 Develop a page with minimum css and focus on html and JavaScript.
 Develop an MVP

-Phase II: Focus on design and CSS part
+Phase II: Focus on design and CSS part and responsive design

 Phase III: Learn about sotring data, add a starting page and login functionality